Bohemia Interactive: Current projects

 In November 2016, the company announced Bohemia Incubator, a platform for the development of experimental games.
 According to Bohemia Interactive, the incubator aimed at testing designs and concepts and getting the community involved in game development, as well as being the guidance of Bohemia's other technologies including its Enfusion engine and supporting services.
 Two titles were announced as part of the incubator.
-This includes Ylands, a sandbox game, and Argo, a free-to-play shooter without microtransactions released in June 2017.
+This includes Ylands, an adventure game, and Argo, a free-to-play shooter without microtransactions released in June 2017.
 The company is also working on Vigor, a survival game powered by Unreal Engine for the Xbox One.

 Tencent acquired a minority stake in Bohemia in February 2021.

-The company had announced a live stream for May 17 19:00 CEST, during the livestream they released ARMA Reforger calling it a "milestone on the long road to ARMA 4..."
-ARMA Reforger is a test bed for their new engine Enfusion.
-On the same livestream Bohemia announced that ARMA 4 is in development, but did not give a definitive release date.
+The company had announced a live stream for May 17 19:00 CEST, during the livestream they released Arma Reforger calling it a "milestone on the long road to Arma 4..."
+Arma Reforger is a test bed for their new engine Enfusion.
+On the same livestream Bohemia announced that Arma 4 is in development, but did not give a definitive release date.